EnviroDIY/YosemitechModbus/README.md

 ## Hardware

 #### Power Supply
 All of these sensors require a 5-12V DC power supply and the power supply can be stopped between measurements.
 Older sensors may require higher voltage power supplies.
-Do note that any time the sensor looses power, its internal configurations (such as brushing interval for sensors with wipers) will be reset to their factory values.
+Do note that any time the sensor looses power, some internal configurations (such as brushing interval for sensors with wipers) will be reset to their factory values, whereas other internal configurations (such as calibration coefficiencts) are saved..
 The red wire from the sensor should connect to the positive pole of the 5-12V power supply and the black to ground.

 **Current Consumption**:
 The current consumption of the Yosemitech sensors is specified to be <50mA, this is not accurate for their sensors which include a wiper brush, for these sensors an inductive spike exists when the brush begins to spin, which draws significantly more current than specified.
 Below is a table describing the current draws for several different opeating conditions of the Yosemitech 511 Turbidity senor (with brush).
 All tests were driven by a power supply with a 9v output